Roseanne Barr Will Reportedly Star In Her Own Talk Show According To ‘TMZ’

 You can kick her off of her show but you just can’t stop Roseanne Barr from speaking her mind.
-Earlier today, the Inquisitr shared that the controversial tv personality is back at it, once again talking about Valerie Jarrett, the woman who Roseanne tweeted about before she got fired from her show.
+Earlier today, the Inquisitr shared that the controversial TV personality is back at it, once again talking about Valerie Jarrett, the woman who Roseanne tweeted about before she got fired from her show.

 “Muslim brotherhood & planet of the apes had a baby=vj,” Barr tweeted.

 In a video posted to her YouTube channel, Barr becomes visibly agitated when talking about the tweet, claiming “I thought the b—h was white,” when speaking about Valerie Jarrett, the former senior advisor to President Barack Obama.
-And Barr’s short rant on her YouTube channel today is only a sneak peak at what’s to come, according to TMZ.
+And Barr’s short rant on her YouTube channel today is only a sneak peek at what’s to come, according to TMZ.

 The news outlet claims that Roseanne is hard at work, creating her own content where she “gets to call the shots.”
 The 65-year-old has reportedly been in her son Jake Pentland’s Full Moon & High Tide studio all week, making content for her YouTube channel which will include interviews from her friends and family.
 Allan Stephan, Barr’s current boyfriend, will reportedly make an appearance on the show and so will Barr’s former campaign manager, Thomas Muhammad, who happens to be black and Muslim.